Review sample provided by the company

 - Saramonic Blink 500 (gen 1) with USB-C, Lightning and 3.5mm connectors - For outdoor use, vlogging, interviews

-The Fulaim X5 is a compact and convienent wireless mic system that records good audio quality and has long battery life.
-There's a display to show connection modes and battery life.
-All adapters and cables are included for working with cameras, phones and/or tablets.
+The Hollyland Lark M1 is a compact and convienent wireless mic system that records good audio quality and has long battery life.
+A nice tough case is included to store the charging case and all cables.

 Items included in the box are: